marcusoftnet/marcusoftnet.github.io/_posts/2016-06-13-backlog-and-features.md

 ![Example backlog](/img/exampleMindMap.png)

 Let's pick this backlog on some information:

-* The goal is in the middle.
+* The goal is in the middle of this mind map.
 300 stores to some (scratched out) date.
 Ok that's what they are trying to achieve, their *WHY*.
 Nice and measurable.
 Need more details on how to measure of course but good enough to talk about:
     - The next layer of circles are the **actors** in the impact mapping model. *WHO* (or what in this case) do we need to change.
 There's few areas that the team considers "things that helps/risks us from reaching that goal"
     - The final levels is the *HOW* and *WHAT* we need to change these actors, or components in this case.
 We see examples like `Bypass XXX`, `Cluster` and `Error handling` that the team thinks are good ideas as to *HOW* to improve the area `Store O` (yes - had to blank some part out.
 It's a sub-system of our solution)
 * See the small numbers on yellow stickies?
 That's the priority.
 Ok - now we see that Lost cart is number one.
 Wonder what that is - let's ask the team for details.